 Company Director

-Bernard is a teacher at the University of Sydney and a non-executive director of a number of not-for-profit human services and research non-government organisations.
+Bernard teaches at the University of Sydney.
+He is a non-executive director of several not-for-profit human services agencies and a research institute.

 Lynda Edwards